MS Saga: A New Dawn: Party Groups

-Tristan - (Trush in Japan) One year ago, Tristan had left an orphanage run by a kind woman named Ms. Natalie.
+One year ago, Tristan had left an orphanage run by a kind woman named Ms. Natalie.
 As he was leaving, the orphanage was completely destroyed by a black Zaku IIS and two Zaku II escorts.
 He swore revenge, and with his childhood friend Fritz, created a GM to try and track down and destroy the Black Zaku to avenge his friends and benefactor.
 He always looks to the future and has a bright outlook, but this sometimes causes him to take action without thinking, which can get him into all kinds of trouble.
 His strong sense of justice means that he won't just leave people behind when they're in trouble.
 Throughout the story, Tristan is shown to have aspects akin to that of a newtype (even learning a skill similar to Mobile Suit Gundam's protagonist, Amuro).
 His pilot primary mobile suit was the Gundam, the Zeta Gundam, ZZ Gundam and in late stages he pilot Nu Gundam.

 Fritz - (Flitz in Japan) Fritz is Tristan's childhood friend from the orphanage where the two grew up, whom he treats like a younger brother.
 He knows a lot about machinery and traveling, so he travels with Tristan as his trusted companion and support.
 He had a habit of disappearing for months at a time, and has a history with the street rats of Eisengrad.
 He is somewhat of a coward, but always follows through on his promises.
 Fritz is very money-minded, and often complains about high prices in the Black Market.
 His initial mobile suit was MS-05 Zaku I, later also with Full Armor Gundam.

 Aeon - (Ithi in Japan) Aeon is a young girl, about the same age as Fritz and Tristan.
 She was found unconscious inside a spaceship that crashed some time after the Great Fall, which the locals of Angelina call Moon Ark.
 She suffers from an advanced form of amnesia, and cannot remember anything from before Tristan and Fritz found her.
 Aeon is unusual in that she does not seem to know about most things that other people assume is common knowledge - She did not even know what the Ocean was.
 Throughout the story she begins to display powers similar to a Newtype.
 She initially pilots a MS-06 Zaku II, also Wing Gundam Zero Custom in late stages.